 When you think of Mel & Kim are there any memories that stand out above the others that you could share?

-It is funny how certain moments stick in your mind, but the first memory would be their arrival in the building and everybody getting excited about these two energetic, young east end girls.
+It is funny how certain moments stick in your mind... the first memory would be the girls arrival in the building, and everybody getting excited about these two energetic, young East End girls.
 They were very loud; you knew when they were in the building (laughs).
-They would arrive and unless you were blasting something loud in one of the other studios then you definitely knew they arrived.
-Then there was the excitement of achieving 'Showing Out', hearing it on the radio and it going into the charts!
-There is nothing better for a producer and a mix engineer than hearing the results of many hours of studio labour being played on the radio and you are thinking - God I know this track inside out and here I am hearing it at the same time as thousands of others.
+They would arrive and, unless you were blasting something loud in one of the other studios then you definitely knew they had arrived.
+Then there was the excitement of achieving Showing Out, hearing it on the radio, and it going into the charts!
+There is nothing better for a producer and a mix engineer than hearing the results of many hours of studio labour being played on the radio, and you are thinking - God, I know this track inside out and here I am hearing it at the same time as thousands of others.
 It's a great feeling.
-Then of course the real reward beyond that is if it sells and charts.
-My second memory would be that time in Ibiza when I heard my remix of 'Respectable'.
-I had literally just finished that mix, so it was great to realise that it was already in the clubs and not just in the UK but internationally.
-Then the final thing is the time I remember meeting Kim and Craig Logan, I think it might have been after an East 17 concert.
-We went to the aftershow party and they were both there and it was great to see them after all that time.
-I think Kim did great to come out of what was a difficult situation creatively, personally and business wise with Mel & Kim and Supreme Records and get her career back on track, she can only be applauded for that.
-I know she is still out there and still active, I've seen her interviewed a few times on TV recently and she looks well.
+Then of course, the real reward, beyond that, is if it sells and charts.
+Another memory would be that time in Ibiza, when I heard my remix of Respectable.
+I had literally just finished that mix, so it was great to realise that it was already in the clubs, and not just in the UK, but internationally.
+Then, the final thing is, the time I remember meeting Kim and Craig Logan, after an East 17 concert.
+We went to the after show party and they were both there, and it was great to see them after all that time.
+I think Kim did great to come out of, what was, a difficult situation creatively, personally, and business wise with Mel & Kim and Supreme Records, and get her career back on track.
+She can only be applauded for that.
+I know she is still out there and still active.
+I've seen her interviewed a few times on TV recently and she looks well.

-You can read many more of Phil's fascinating insights into the technicalities of mix production and his recollections of he characters he has encountered over his successful career in his fantastic book – Phil Harding – 'PWL From The Factory Floor' which is available in it's original format and as an amazing 'Expanded Edition'.
+You can read many more of Phil's fascinating insights into the technicalities of mix production, and his recollections of he characters he has encountered over his successful career, in his fantastic book – Phil Harding – 'PWL From The Factory Floor', which is available in it's original format, and as an amazing 'Expanded Edition'.